Bicycle transport may be limited on some services. A great alternative: rental bikes!

 Regional buses: Transporting bikes is only possible on buses with storage space.
 Please note that many low-floor access buses have no bicycle stowage and that pedelecs and e-bikes cannot be transported on regional buses.

-Some routes use buses equipped with bicycle racks that offer room for 5-6 bikes.
-Special bicycle racks are available on the following bus routes from spring until late autumn 2020:
+Bicycle racks with room for around 5-6 bikes are available on the following bus routes from spring until late autumn 2021:

 Due to time constraints, however, bikes cannot be loaded at all stops.
 Bus routes and stops where bicycles can be loaded are marked with a bike symbol on all südtirolmobil timetables.